I Forgot To Raise My Son To Make My Daughter An Independent Woman: This Is How His Wife Paid For It

 “Girls and boys are equal.
 You live your life on your terms with your choices.
 You are a strong, independent woman” I once told her.
-My perfect daughter whom I had vouched to gift a perfect life.Share
+My perfect daughter whom I had vouched to gift a perfect life.Share this quote

 Today, Jiya is a qualified lawyer and she married her classmate Kunal.
 They both are a perfect couple with a son.
 Jiya never left her job, she shares home chores with Kunal.
 Rehan is also married to a lovely girl Mira, who he met at medical school.

 How times have changed for the better!
 I wish Amma were alive to see how men and women are meant to support each other in an equal relationship.
 Or not.
 That day changed everything for me — I felt like a true hypocrite.
-May be I am, may be every Indian mother is.Share
+May be I am, may be every Indian mother is.Share this quote

 I was shopping for my grandson that day when the phone rang — Jiya calling, “Ma” came her terrified voice even before I could say 'Hello'.
 “Please come home immediately.”

-“What happened Jiya”.Share
+“What happened Jiya”.Share this quote

 “Just come home soon Ma, I will tell you.”
 She was sobbing.